 Thomas J. Masterson Ethics Essay Competition

 ABOUT THE COMPETITION: Each year, the Gilliam Center runs the annual Thomas J. Masterson Ethics Essay Competition.
 Now in its twelfth year, the competition is sponsored by Rich Masterson, a 1982 JMU College of Business alum and highly successful entrepreneur, and Rich's sister, Beth Masterson Beahm, a 1983 JMU alum and strong JMU supporter (along with her husband and JMU alum Mike Beahm).
 The contest is named in memory of their father, Thomas J. Masterson.
-The competition is also sponsored by Leslie Gilliam (JMU 1982) and Richard Gilliam, benefactors of the Gilliam Center for Free Enterprise and Ethical Leadership.
+The competition is also sponsored by Leslie Gilliam (JMU 1982) and Richard Gilliam, benefactors of the Gilliam Center for Free Enterprise.

 AWARDS: There are now ten (10) scholarship awards for the best submissions (up from just 3 or 5 in prior years) – a total of $12,500 will be awarded.
 Awards will range from $500 to a first place award for $5,000!!
 Winners will have their awards applied directly to their JMU student accounts in the fall!!